 The, so-called, Annals of St Neots states s.a.
 855: “King Edmund, most glorious of the East Anglian sovereigns, began to reign on the 8th of the Kalends of January, that is, on Christmas Day, in the 14th year of his age.”
 Then, s.a.
 856: “Hunberht, bishop of the East Angles, anointed with oil, and consecrated as king the most glorious Edmund, amid great rejoicings, and with the highest honour, in the royal town which is called Burna (for at that time it was a royal residence), in the 15th year of his age, on the sixth day of the week [i.e. Friday], the 24th of the moon’s age, being Christmas Day.”

 The Anglo-Saxon Chronicle, s.a.
 866, reports that there: “came a great heathen army to the land of the English,[*] and took winter quarters among the East Angles, and were there horsed; and they [the East Angles] made peace with them.”
 The phrase “made peace”, in this context, means ‘bought off’.
-When describing the activities of the “heathen army”, the Chronicle evidently adopts the convention of starting the year in what would be the previous September by modern reckoning.[*] This large army of Danes arrived, therefore, in the autumn of 865. Æthelweard names their leader as “the tyrant Ivar” (IV, 2).
+To better reflect the modus operandi of the “heathen army”, the Chronicle evidently adopts the convention of starting its annalistic year in the previous autumn.[*] This large army of Danes arrived, therefore, in the autumn of 865. Æthelweard names their leader as “the tyrant Ivar” (IV, 2).
 A year later, i.e. in the autumn of 866, the Chronicle reports that: “the army went from the East Angles, over the mouth of the Humber, to the city of York in Northumbria.”
 V ►

 “The army” captured York and made it their base.
 Having killed two Northumbrian kings, the Danes installed one Egbert, a compliant Englishman, on the Northumbrian throne.
 In the autumn of 867 they moved on to Nottingham, where eventually, without a fight, “the Mercians made peace with the army”.
 A year later the Danes returned to York.